RahulModak74/working_agents/README.md

 Features: Memory, Dynamic Agents, Strcutured Output parsing

-To Add:Tool integration, streaming, chain types & reasoning patterns, streaming, vectorization and embeddings.
+To Add(Deliberately Ommited for simplicity):Tool integration, streaming, chain types & reasoning patterns, streaming, vectorization and embeddings.

 Sample Marketing Agentic Workflow: (First YOU NEED TO GET free API token  for DeepSeek on operouter and add it in config.py)